-Approaches for developing code that is efficient, scalable, and portable—from laptops to emerging extreme-scale architectures.
+Improving strategies for writing scientific software that is efficient, scalable, and portable—from laptops to emerging extreme-scale architectures—while preserving other code quality metrics such as correctness and usability.

-The practice of aggregating computing power in a way that delivers much higher performance than one could get out of a typical desktop computer or workstation in order to solve large problems, often in science and engineering.
+The practice of aggregating computing power in a way that delivers much higher performance than one could achieve with a typical desktop computer or workstation in order to solve large problems, often in science and engineering.

 Factors that must be considered when developing software for the leadership-class supercomputers, among the fastest computers in the world.